byjg/php-config/docs/special-types.md

 PARAM1=!mytype 123
 ```

-## Dependency Injection with a constructor parameter as array getting from the config

-Normally when we need to pass a scalar value from the config to a constructor, we use the `Param::get()` method, like this:
+## Using Param::get() to Postpone Container Calls

+When we need to get dependencies from the container, we must use `Param::get()` instead of `Psr11::get()`.
+This is because `Param::get()` postpones the call to the container until the dependency is actually needed, preventing infinite loops when dependencies reference each other.

+This will cause an error:

 ```php
 <?php